Example

 The following output files will be generated:

-• output_R1.fastq and output_R2.fastq: Generated from the -o option, these files contain the modified versions of the original R1.fastq and R2.fastq reads.
-In this case, output_R2.fastq will contain the R2.fastq sequences with the last 4 bases were trimmed and the sequences within the output_R1.fastq will remain unchanged from the R1.fastq input.
+option, these files contain the modified versions of the original R1.fastq and R2.fastq reads.
+In this case, output_R2.fastq will contain the R2.fastq sequences with the last 4 bases were trimmed and the sequences within the output_R1.fastq will remain unchanged from the R1.fastq input.mapping.txt: Generated from the

-• mapping.txt: Generated from the --mapping option, this file contains the mappings from the permutation of tags identified within reads to the unique final barcodes.
-In the right-most column of this file are numbers indicating how many times each specific mapping was found.
+option, this file contains the mappings from the permutation of tags identified within reads to the unique final barcodes.
+In the right-most column of this file are numbers indicating how many times each specific mapping was found.final_barcodes.fastq: Generated from the

-• unassigned_R1.fastq and unassigned_R2.fastq: Generated from the --unassigned option, these files contain the reads that are considered unassigned.
+option, these files contain the reads that are considered unassigned.
 These sequences in these files are unmodified from the original R1.fastq and R2.fastq reads.
-By default, unassigned reads are those where no tag sequence could be identified (in this case, read4 is unassigned).
+By default, unassigned reads are those where no tag sequence could be identified (in this case, read4 is unassigned).summary.txt: Generated from the

 Now, let’s view the output files below: